JohnnyLiang-OTU/retail_analysis/README.md

 - Which country consumes the most on average. ✅
 - Which country consumed the most. ✅
 - Greatest country consumer  in 2023 by month. ✅
+- Why is there such strange results in February regarding monthly consumption?

 3. Product Level
 - ProductCategory purchase distribution (How much times product category was bought) ✅